plnh/plnh/README.md

   <a href="https://www.linkedin.com/in/halnpham/">LinkedIN</a>
 </p>
 <p align="center">
-I help to transfer data into comprehensive and insightful visualization.
+I love to transfer data into comprehensive and insightful visualization.
 </p>

 <!--